JoSAA Frequently Asked Questions (FAQs) 2022 - Check Here

-A - Joint Seat Allocation Authority (JoSAA) is constituted by MHRD to conduct common counselling procedure for allocation of seats on the basis of JEE Main and JEE Advanced ranks.
-The seats allocated through JoSAA will be at IITs, NITs, IIITs and other GFTIs.
+A - The Joint Seat Allocation Authority (JoSAA) is constituted by MHRD to conduct common counselling procedure for allocation of seats on the basis of JEE Main and JEE Advanced ranks.
+The seats allocated through JoSAA counselling 2023 will be at IITs, NITs, IIITs and other GFTIs.

-A - No, JoSAA is not responsible for preparing or announcing JEE Main 2020 ranks.
-They are prepared by CBSE.
+A - No, JoSAA is not responsible for preparing or announcing JEE Main 2023 ranks.
+They are prepared by NTA.

-Q - Is there a possibility of having my name in one or more rank lists?
+Q - Is there a possibility of having my name in one or more JoSAA rank lists?

-A - Yes, it is very much possible to appear in more than one rank list.
+A - Yes, it is very much possible to appear in more than one JoSAA rank list in 2023.
 It depends on your category and physical disability status.
-It exists along with your performance in the entrance exam, there are chances that you may appear in more than one rank list and a maximum of four rank lists in each of JEE Main and JEE Advanced exams.
+It exists along with your performance in the entrance exam, there are chances that you may appear in more than one JoSAA rank list and a maximum of four rank lists in each of JEE Main and JEE Advanced exams.

 All India Quota: Candidates across the country will be eligible for this seat quota